 Vladivostok was founded in the middle of the XIX century.
 Nowadays, travellers can visit old fortresses, or wander among old houses in the downtown of the city.
 However, enormous cable-stayed bridges remind us we’re in the XXIth century.

 Of course, the main attraction of Vladivostok is the sea.
-The city lays on the picturesque hills along the banks of the Golden Horn Bay.
-You can walk along the embankment, or opt for a lazy day on the beach of the Lazurnaya Bay.
+The city lies on the picturesque hills along the banks of the Golden Horn Bay.
+You can walk along the embankment, or opt for a lazy day on the beach of Lazurnaya Bay.

 Now let’s visit Russian South and its popular seaside resort — Sochi.

 Sochi stretches along the coast of the Black Sea.
 Tourists come to Sochi for beach holidays and for… skiing!
 Yes, due to the differences in landscape, Sochi offers a variety of things to do.